DaveBackus/Amazon_Global_Economy/Figures/readme.txt

 5. Exchange rate fluctuations associated file: "figures_fx_2012.d0"

 The comma separated file "ge_data.csv" contains a few data series that are not directly accessed from FRED through STATA.
 The comma separated file "sp500.csv" contains the sp500 data, which is no longer available from FRED.
-Download it from Yahoo Finance, instead.
+Download it from Yahoo Finance, instead (historical prices on the left-hand sidebar).

 The STATA do-files are written for STATA 11, and make use of the STATA user-written program "freduse."
 This program can be installed by issuing the command "ssc install freduse."

+Update August 14, 2015
+Stata for Windows can now save figures in pdf format.
+Life is a little simpler now.

+Did we drop the Greek interest rate - inflation figure from the book?